livecoders/Home/.github/ISSUE_TEMPLATE/application.md

 **What is your favorite moment from coding on stream?
 Share a clip if one is available** briefly describe

+**What do you want to accomplish with the Live Coders?** briefly describe

+**What do you want the Live Coders team to help you with?** briefly describe

-If you have any questions about this process, please email our Community Manager LilyHazel: lily@livecoders.dev
+If you have any questions about this process, please email: info@livecoders.dev